-The average healthcare system has an average of 16 distinct EMRs, plus dozens of clinical and specialty applications, according to HIMSS.
-That makes optimal patient care and trust difficult to achieve unless healthcare interoperability is a priority.
-But how can privacy and security professionals help fulfill the increasing number of interoperability requests from business units, care teams, community care providers, and other entities while maintaining compliance and a commitment to patient privacy and data security?
+The average healthcare system has an average of 16 distinct EMRs, plus dozens of clinical and specialty applications.
+That makes it difficult to achieve optimal patient care and trust unless healthcare interoperability is a priority.
+But how can privacy and security professionals overcome interoperability challenges, including legal, regulatory, and security concerns?

 For two systems to be interoperable, they must be able to exchange data and present that data so a user understands it.
 The benefits of interoperability are many: reduced medical errors, improved patient care, stronger data privacy and security, better population health, increased productivity, saved time, and reduced costs.
 But there are also interoperability challenges.